donovanh/donovanh.github.com/_posts/2012-10-28-shopireland-speed.markdown

 ## Close to home

 The first thing to decide was where the site is hosted.
-Previously it was hosted with Slicehost on the east coast of USA.
-The target market for this site is in Ireland, so my plan was to find a host that was closer.
+Previously it had been hosted with Slicehost on the east coast of USA.
+The target market for this site was in Ireland, so my plan was to find a host that was located closer.

 I tried [a few options][2], including setting up a server on Amazon's EC2.
 While Amazon had the potential to be the fastest with their Dublin location, I found their entry-level server too slow for my needs and the upgrades too expensive.
 After that I looked at a [Linode][3] virtual dedicated server option based in London.

-While not quite as fast as being hosted in Dublin, the difference was pretty small.
-Moving from a server in the USA to one in the UK shaved off a couple of hundred milliseconds from the response time.
-This is a small but noticeable difference and achieved by simply moving some files to another server.
+While not quite as close as being hosted in Dublin, the delay sending data between the London and Dublin was tiny.
+Moving from a server in the USA to the UK shaved off a couple of hundred milliseconds from the response time.
+This was a noticeable difference and achieved by simply moving some files to another server.

 ## Cache Rules Everything Around Me

 Having moved to a closer server, I decided to revamp my old caching system.
-I spend the best part of 4 evenings over the course of a week hacking a way at it before finding a much better solution that in the end took less than an hour to set up.
+I spent the best part of 4 evenings over the course of a week hacking a way at it.
+While I learned many things about managing cache files before finding a much better solution that in the end took less than an hour to set up.

 ### It's all going to have to come out